jacentino/SqlFun/README.md

 The `curry` function is required because the function composition operator `>>` accepts only one-arg functions.

+### Compound parameters
+Records can be parameters as well:

+    let insertPost: Post -> DataContext -> int =
+        sql "insert into post
+                    (blogId, name, title, content, author, createdAt, status) values (@blogId, @name, @title, @content, @author, @createdAt, @status);
+             select scope_identity()"

 ### Utilizing `dbaction` and `asyncdb` computation expressions
+It's easy to execute one query with `run` function.
+To execute more queries in a context of one open connection, computation expression can be used:

+    dbaction {
+        let! postId = insertPost post
+        do! insertComments postId comments
+        do! insertTags postId tags
+    } |> run

+The async equivalent of this expression is `asyncdb`.

+### Transactions
+To execute some queries in transaction, the DataContext.inTransaction should be used:

+    dbaction {
+        let! postId = insertPost post
+        do! insertComments postId comments
+        do! insertTags postId tags
+    } |> DataContext.inTransaction |> run

+Its async equivalent is DataContext.inTransactionAsync.

 ## Features
+* All ADO.NET providers available
+* All SQL features available
+* Reasonable type safety
+* Reasonable performance
+* Compound, hierarchical query parameters
+* Compound, hierarchical query results
+* Support for parameter conversions
+* Support for result transformations
+* Support for enum types
+* Asychronous queries
+* Composable, template-based queries
+* Computation expressions for connection and transaction handling

 ## Supported databases
 In its core SqlFun does not use any features specific to some db provider, so it works with all the ADO.NET providers.
-There are two extension:
+There are two extensions:
-* extension for MS SQL, that allows to use table valued parameters
+* for MS SQL, that allows to use table valued parameters
-* extension for PostgreSQL, making use of array parameters possible
+* for PostgreSQL, making use of array parameters possible